alsarazin/tuto_pygame/README.md

-tuto_pygame
+Testing Pygame
 ===========

-Python script to play with the pygame library
+The start of a small game coded with the pygame library.